dsaam94/knime-python-TSA/README.md

 ## Package Organization

-* `knie_extension`: This directory contains the source code for all KNIME Time Series Extension nodes.
+* `knime_extension`: This directory contains the source code for all KNIME Time Series Extension nodes.
 * `config.yml`: Example `config.yml` to point to the directory containing the source code of the extension.
 This directory must also contain `knime.yml` file.